scottboms/kirby-applemusic/README.md

 ### Blueprints

 In a Page blueprint, add a new field with the type `applemusic`.
 Standard field attributes such as `label`, `required`, `help`, etc. can also be used to override the defaults.
+Use `emptyText` to change the default text displayed when the field is in an empty state.

     music:
       label: Apple Music Embed
       type: applemusic
+      emptyText: 'Click to paste Apple Music embed code'

 ### Templates